Jaime L. Drew: Career

 After completing his Engineering degree, Drew practiced engineering in Puerto Rico and Venezuela.
 However, he became interested in the teaching profession instead.
 His first teaching jobs were in economically deprived rural areas of the Puerto Rican country side, including Adjuntas.
 He subsequently moved to Ponce to teach in schools in Ponce's urban zone.
 His teaching subjects included physics, English as a second language, French, and Spanish.
-Drew spent his life teaching at the Ponce High School, starting under its first principal, Chales H. Terry.
+Drew spent his life teaching at the Ponce High School, starting under its first principal, Charles H. Terry.
 He spent 15 years teaching at the Ponce High School, and during his spare time he also taught courses at various business schools in Ponce.

 For several years, Drew also held positions as school principal, public schools inspector, and advisor to the Languages Department of the Puerto Rico's Departamento de Instruccion Publica (Department of Public Instruction), now Department of Education.
 Drew wrote several books, including "Liga de Bondad", "English Idiomatic Expressions", "Short Stories", and "Libro de Poemas en Ingles y Espanol".

 At age 41, on 18 July 1918, Drew entered the United States Armed Forces during World War I conflict and held the rank of lieutenant teaching various military courses to the incoming military personnel.

 Extracurricular activities

-In 1905 Drew became a member of the Freemason society in Ponce and, in 1947, he served as head of the Freemason Society in Ponce (Respetable Logia Aurora de Ponce).
+In 1905 Drew became a member of the Freemason society in Adjuntas and, in 1947, he served as head of the Freemason Society in Ponce (Respetable Logia Aurora de Ponce).
 He was also a Grand Master in the Ponce chapter of the Order of Odd Fellows of America.
 He also served in the board of directors of Albergue de Niños de Ponce.

-Representing the Ponce High School, site of the 25 January 1899 fire, and together with Antonio S. Arias Ventura and Antonio Mirabal, Drew was one of three municipal board members entrusted with erecting the obelisk monument at Plaza Degetau to honor the men who fought the "El Polvorin" fire of 25 January 1899.